o-ran-sc/nonrtric/test/cr/README.md

 In 'docker-compose.yml', use field:
 >```volumes: - ./certificate:/usr/src/app/cert:ro```

 The script ```cr-build-start.sh``` do the above two steps in one go.
-This starts the callback-receiver container in stand-alone mode for basic test.<br>If the callback-receiver should be executed manually with the agent, replace docker run with this command to connect to the docker network with the correct service name (--name shall be aligned with the other components, i.e. the host named given in all callback urls).
+This starts the callback-receiver container in stand-alone mode for basic test.<br>If the callback-receiver should be executed manually with the pms, replace docker run with this command to connect to the docker network with the correct service name (--name shall be aligned with the other components, i.e. the host named given in all callback urls).
 >```docker run --rm -it -p 8090:8090 -p 8091:8091 --network nonrtric-docker-net --name callback-receiver callback-receiver```

 >Start the image on http only<br>